icmccorm/mirilli/README.md

 > We refer to each bug using a unique numerical ID corresponding to tables in Section 1 of the Appendix.

 **Task:** Open the Appendix and navigate to Section 1, Table 2.
 Check to confirm that:
-* There are 47 Bug IDs
+* There are 46 Bug IDs
 * For every Bug ID, we include at least one link in at least one of the columns "Issues", "Pull(s)", or "Commits".
-* Choose any link at random from one of these columns and confirm that it is valid.

 You have now completed this step of our evaluation.

-## Validate Results in Paper (1 human hour + 15 compute minutes)
+## Part 2 - Validate Results and Examples in the Paper (1 human hour + 15 compute minutes)
 The complete dataset is provided as part of our Docker image within the directory `dataset`.
 It is documented in the file `DATASET.md`.
 In this stage, you will compile the dataset, examine its output, and compare it against several of the statistics shown in the paper to confirm that they can be replicated using our tool.
 This and each subsequent step requires our Docker image.